 Identification of SNPs and genes associated with behavioural divergence and under divergent selection

 Population contrasts and BayPass procedure.
 We used the program BayPass v2.2 (Gautier 2015) to identify Single-Nucleotide-Polymorphisms (SNPs) significantly and repeatedly divergent between Choosy and Non-Choosy populations, i.e. associated with the observed behavioural divergence between these populations.
 BayPass implements a method accounting for the neutral correlation of allele frequencies across populations to detect loci under selection or associated with covariables.
 We used BayPass to estimate the scaled covariance matrices (Ω) of the population allele frequencies for autosomal and X-linked SNPs (Figure 1b).
 This matrix captures information about the shared demographic history of the sampled populations which is expected to differ between autosomes and the X chromosome (Clemente et al. 2018).
-Using our repeated experimental design (two biological replicates per behavioural group), we relied on the recently implemented C2 statistic of BayPass (Olazcuaga et al. 2021) to contrast SNP allele frequencies corrected for the global effect of the shared population history captured by the matrix Ω on their covariance between the two groups of populations specified by the behavioural trait.
+Using our repeated experimental design (two biological replicates per behavioural group), we relied on the recently implemented C2 statistic of BayPass (Olazcuaga et al. 2021) to contrast SNP allele frequencies corrected for the global effect of the shared population history captured by the matrix Ω on their covariance (i.e. standardized allele frequencies) between the two groups of populations specified by the behavioural trait.
 This approach allows correcting for population structure to identify SNP associated with binary co-variables characterizing the populations under study which here consisted of two distinct comparisons (Figure 1c).
 First, the Focal Test consisted in estimating the contrast statistic between the two groups of populations with contrasted mating behaviours: Choosy1+Choosy2 versus Non-Choosy1+Non-Choosy2 populations.
 This test aimed at identifying SNPs showing significant association with the behavioural contrast between Choosy and Non-Choosy populations.
 To further remove outlier loci from the Focal Test that would not show a consistent divergence between both Choosy and both Non-Choosy populations, we carried out a Control Test.
 This control test estimates the contrast statistic between two other combinations of the same populations, this time not grouped by their behavioural profile (one Choosy and one Non-Choosy population per group) (Figure 1c).
 We used the inference of genetic relationships among populations based on the Ω matrix estimated by BayPass (see Figure 1b) to maximize the distance between the control groups (i.e. comparing Choosy1+Non-Choosy2 versus Choosy2+Non-Choosy1) to perform the most stringent control contrast.
 SNPs and genes found to be significantly divergent in the Focal Test but also found to be significantly divergent in the Control Test (potentially reflecting population-specific divergence in the Focal Test) were removed from the final list of candidate loci.